-While the dress is the most important part of your wedding-day outfit, accessories will help complete the look.
+While the wedding dress is the most important part of your wedding-day outfit, accessories will help complete the look.
 "Choosing your bridal accessories is not as straight forward as selecting what to wear on any other occasion, of course!” says Maradee Wahl, the bridal stylist behind Dear Maradee.
 Your jewelry, headpiece, or any other accessories should complement your gown, not compete with it.

 “Select a smaller earring paired with a necklace, or a larger earring and skip any other jewelry,” Maradee advises.
 “For your wedding day, the whole ensemble should blend together, without any one item receiving too much visual focus.”

-The next step is to choose the right metal hue for your dress.
-Typically, bright white gowns go best with silver tones, whether it be sterling silver, white gold, or platinum.
+The next step is to choose the right metal hue for your wedding dress.
+Typically, bright white bridal gowns go best with silver tones, whether it be sterling silver, white gold, or platinum.
 Ivory has been more popular with brides in recent years, and the color looks best with gold when it has warm undertones, or rose gold for pink undertones.

 Although your engagement ring and new wedding band are the truly the most important accessories, the aesthetic is less of a concern.
 Maradee clarifies, “The ring is the main element of your new everyday lifestyle, so it stands alone and doesn’t need to match anything else, on the wedding day or any other day!”